Dragged Across Concrete: Development

 On February 1, 2017, right after finishing production of his previous film Brawl in Cell Block 99, S. Craig Zahler signed to direct Dragged Across Concrete, a crime thriller based on police brutality, from a screenplay he had written.
-The script is 162 pages long and remained unchanged at the time of filming, and is Zahler's favorite screenplay to write.
-The story is influenced from the film The Killing directed by Stanley Kubrick and the films Dog Day Afternoon and Prince of the City directed by Sidney Lumet, of which Prince of the City being one of Zahler's favorite films.
+The script is 162 pages long and remained unchanged at the time of filming, and was Zahler's favorite screenplay to write.
+The story is influenced from the film The Killing directed by Stanley Kubrick and the films Dog Day Afternoon and Prince of the City directed by Sidney Lumet, Prince of the City being one of Zahler's favorite films.

-Zahler is more interested in building the world of his scripts than writing the plots, and had the film touch on sensitive topics such as racism.
-He writes to his own liking and doesn't care about the audience's reactions as he is not chasing a mass audience.
 Zahler states: "I’m aware there are lines and moments in my films and books and future movies that will land poorly for some people or get people to hate me.
 That is your right.
 I have a right to do my own vision and hope it’s enough to get me to the next one."
 In an interview with The Daily Beast, Zahler states that the intent of the film is not to address societal ills or invoke a provocation, but to explore "splitting hairs in terms of what the difference is" between the societal issues.
 Zahler exemplifies Brett Ridgeman, one of the characters in the film, is "an embittered guy, not really happy with his station in life, and with a heavy hand, and doing some stuff that he shouldn’t be doing, and he’s suspended" and trying to get himself out of the hole that he dug with all of these mistakes.
 Vince Vaughn, who plays Brett's partner Anthony Lurasetti, states that Dragged Across Concrete is "not an agenda movie" but a morality tale.